Azure/Vision-AI-DevKit-Pages/docs/_docs/lab-ELC.md

 ![Vision AI Developer Kit Wi-Fi Settings screen]({{ '/assets/images/Wi-Fi_settings.png' | relative_url }})

-- Select the [add lab network name] Wi-Fi network your camera will connect to from the drop down box, then enter the Wi-Fi passphrase.
+- Select the *iothack* Wi-Fi network your camera will connect to from the drop down box, then enter the Wi-Fi passphrase *iothack1*.
 You will see a confirmation screen when the camera successfully connects to your selected Wi-Fi network.

 4. Tapping **Next** will take you to the **connecting** and **connected** screens.